smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

 on the same platform, counterfeit authorization servers, and counterfeit resource servers, and implement countermeasures to help protect both the app itself and any sensitive information it may hold.
-For background, see the [OAuth 2.0 Thread Model and Security Considerations](https://tools.ietf.org/html/rfc6819).
+For background, see the [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819).

 * Apps MUST assure that sensitive information (authentication secrets,